Accelerated Optimization on Riemannian Manifolds via Discrete Constrained Variational Integrators: Variational Riemannian Accelerated Optimization

 \subsubsection{Euler--Lagrange Simple Discretization}

-In \cite{Duruisseaux2021Riemannian}, the $p$-Bregman Euler--Lagrange equations were rewritten as a first order system of differential equations, for which a Riemannian version of a semi-implicit Euler scheme was applied to obtain the following algorithm:
+In~\cite{Duruisseaux2021Riemannian}, the $p$-Bregman Euler--Lagrange equations were rewritten as a first-order system of differential equations, for which a Riemannian version of a semi-implicit Euler scheme was applied to obtain the following algorithm:

-Version I of Algorithm \ref{Alg: Semi-Implicit Euler} corresponds to the usual update for the semi-implicit Euler scheme, while Version II is inspired by the reformulation of Nesterov's method from \cite{Sutskever2013} that uses a corrected gradient $\nabla f(X_k +h b_kV_k)$ instead of the traditional gradient $\nabla f(X_k)$.
+Version I of Algorithm~\ref{Alg: Semi-Implicit Euler} corresponds to the usual update for the semi-implicit Euler scheme, while Version II is inspired by the reformulation of Nesterov's method from~\cite{Sutskever2013} that uses a corrected gradient $\nabla f(X_k +h b_kV_k)$ instead of the traditional gradient $\nabla f(X_k)$.